 Okay, so how will you choose what tone of voice to write in?
-The answer may not be simple or easy, but is certainly is straightforward enough.
+The answer may not be simple or easy, but it’s certainly straightforward enough.
 READ!

 Read as much as you can, from one end of the year (or decade) to the other.
 And the next piece of advice you might expect is, “If you write fiction, read fiction” or “If you write non-fiction, read non-fiction.
 But that’s not necessarily true.
 Read as much of both genres as possible.